ArpanHalder/TeleMonitor/Hardware/Schimatics/README.md

 #Hardware Schimatics for telemonitoring nodes

+## How to Open
+The files are made with eagle cad.
+There are image files namingly  *.PNG

 Currently Schamatics is drawn in a way which can easily be implimented with vero board. (to avoid PCB printing cost for early developrers.)

 ### Current Job